mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 		- **Top end** contains the anticodon
 		- *Wobble hypothesis*
 			- 61 different sense codons do NOT require 61 different tRNAs
-			- First two nucleotides of anticodon and codon must match
+			- First two nucleotides of anticodon and codon must match specifically while third has more flexibility
+			-